 Of course the New York Times placed a spin on the picture and thus the story – the initial meeting between Ali and his fourth wife, Lonnie Ali, who was born Yolanda Williams, would be framed as a remarkable example of the fates.

 Nonetheless, later that day, I read about Michael Jace, an African-American bit actor who starred in the television show “The Shield” and movies such as “Planet of the Apes” and “Forest Gump”.

 Jace was convicted in California for killing his mulatto wife of ten years because he was broke.

-Tough thing about those acting jobs, work sometimes is steady, but for the most part, the salary in the entertainment industry is usually not as great as one would think.
-Indeed, economically, acting can be a crippling career, especially for a fifty-three year old bit-actor.
+Tough thing about those acting jobs, work sometimes is steady, but for the most part the salary in the entertainment industry is usually not as great as one would think.
+Indeed, acting can be a crippling career especially for a fifty-three year old bit-actor.

-Add the fact that Ali and Jace did not marry women who resembled their mothers, in addition to the political and social environment African people are subjected to in America – it is easy to understand why I have always seen a correlation between an African man marrying a mulatto and him being a self-loathing alienated man.
+Add the fact that Jace did not marry a woman who resembled his mother, in addition to the political and social environment African people are subjected to in America – it is easy to understand why I have always seen a correlation between an African man marrying a mulatto and him being a self-loathing alienated man.

 Dr. Amos Wilson described Alienation as:

 “to feel estranged or separated from; indifferent or hostile toward; unfamiliar with; fearful of; withdrawn from; unconnected to; to have lost remembrance or accurate knowledge of an identity with one’s true, undistorted self, historical self and culture, and important segments of reality.
 Loss of sense of self.
 The irrational feeling that one is someone else, that one’s body is grotesque.
 Feelings of aimlessness, normlessness, purposelessness, hopelessness, meaninglessness; of being unmotivated by one’s own self-originated needs and values; of being compelled or retarded by unknown, but irresistible forces.”